Saadmomin2903/facebook-sentiment-api/FREE_DEPLOYMENT_GUIDE.md

 5. During setup, you'll be asked to provide your Facebook credentials as environment variables:
    - Set `FB_EMAIL` to your Facebook email
    - Set `FB_PASSWORD` to your Facebook password
+   - The `MODEL_URL` will be automatically set from render.yaml

 ### Option B: Manual Deployment